 - Risk mitigation.
 By starting early, you run a lower risk of serious issues cropping up during the transition.

 - Training evaluation.
-Through observation, you’ll gain a sense of how effective your training has been thus far and where to focus your efforts.
+Through observation, you’ll gain a sense of how effective your training has been and where to focus your efforts.